deepanshs/mrsimulator/docs/introduction.rst

       }
   }

-The value of the `site_index` key holds a list of two integers corresponding to the index of the two coupled sites within the spin system.
+The `site_index` key holds a list of two integers corresponding to the index of the two coupled sites within the spin system.
 The value of the `isotropic_j` is the isotropic `J`-coupling, here given as `15 Hz`.
 We have additionally defined an optional `j_symmetric` key, whose value holds a dictionary with the components of the second-rank traceless symmetric `J`-coupling tensor.
 We parameterize this tensor using the Haeberlen convention with parameters `zeta` and `eta`, defined as the `J`-coupling anisotropy and asymmetry parameters, respectively.
+The Euler angle orientations, `alpha`, `beta`, and `gamma` are the relative orientation of the `J`-coupling tensor from a common reference frame.

 Additionally, the dipolar coupling interaction between the coupled nuclei is defined with an optional `dipolar` key.
 A dipolar tensor is a second-rank traceless symmetric tensor, and we describe the dipolar coupling constant with the parameter `D`.
-The Euler angle orientations, `alpha`, `beta`, and `gamma` are the relative orientation of the dipolar tensor from the `J`-coupling tensor.
+The Euler angle orientations, `alpha`, `beta`, and `gamma` are the relative orientation of the dipolar tensor from a common reference frame.

 See :numref:`table_coupling` and :numref:`table_symmetric_tensor` for further information on the **Site** and **SymmetricTensor** objects and their attributes, respectively.